-- 2 To log in to Management Console as Administrator, perform the following steps: - 1 Accept or specify Administrator as the user name. - 2 If you are logging in to Management Console for the first time, leave Password blank. - 3 Accept the default Language and Time zone, or choose the locale for your region.
+- 2 To log in to Management Console as Administrator, perform the following steps: - 1 Accept or specify Administrator as the user name. - 4 Managing an Encyclopedia Volume

+- 2 If you are logging in to Management Console for the first time, leave Password blank. - 3 Accept the default Language and Time zone, or choose the locale for your region.